Eoin English: Flooded traders are tired, frustrated, fearful

 The business owners on nearby Princes St demonstrated that resilience again in recent months, leading the reinvention of the city with their eat on the street initiative making headlines around the world.

-As city’s try to adapt to the ‘new normal’ and face down the challenges posed by online retailing, it is experiences like this that will attract people to visit cities.
+As cities try to adapt to the ‘new normal’ and face down the challenges posed by online retailing, it is experiences like this that will attract people to visit cities.

 But traders in Cork need certainty.